zhongkan/zhongkan.github.io/index.md

 ## Research Interests
-  * The application and software design of **emerging byte-addressable non-voatile memory**
+  * The application and software design of **emerging byte-addressable non-volatile memory**
   * High-performance and energy-efficient **mobile devices**
   * High-performance **storage systems**